thi-ng/blog/2019/20190310-of-umbrellas-transducers-reactive-streams-pt3.md

 ```

 > Stateful here means that the results produced by `scan` are dependent on
-> previous inputs (kind of the whole point of this operator, since it’s wrapping
+> previous inputs (kind of the whole point of this operator, since it's wrapping
 > a reducer).
-There’re several other stateful transducers, e.g. `dedupe`,
+There're several other stateful transducers, e.g. `dedupe`,
 > `distinct`, `partition`, `throttle` etc. However, none of them are using
 > global state and their internal stateful nature is more or less an
 > implementation detail.